A Wider Window Into the Virtual World

 Valve also installed the displays in the Index at a 5-degree outward cant to maximize the peripheral view.
 The company said that the difference in FOV between the Index and Vive could be as significant as 20 degrees for typical users.

 I have a 6mm VR Cover installed on my Vive, which improves the FOV, so the difference wasn’t as pronounced as it could have been from my perspective.
 But the Index still offers a broader view of the virtual world than the Vive.
-Pimax headsets, like the Pimax 5K Plus and Pimax 8K, remain your best option for the broadest FOV.
+Pimax headsets, like the Pimax 5K Plus, Pimax 8K Plus and Pimax 8K X, are your best options for the broadest FOV.

 RGB Subpixels Make a Huge Difference